1973–74 Port Vale F.C. season: Finances

 On the financial side, an average home attendance of under 4,000 failed to prevent a profit of £17,831.
-This profit came from the early sale of Morgan, and donations of £16,443 from the Sportsmen's Association and the Development Fund.
+This profit came from the early sale of Morgan and donations of £16,443 from the Sportsmen's Association and the Development Fund.
 The club's total debt stood at £121,647, as Chairman Singer warned of more player sales to balance the books.
 Two players leaving for free at the end of the season were Bobby Gough (Southport) and Alan Boswell (Oswestry Town) – Boswell was described as 'capable of brilliant saves and conceding soft goals'.

 Cup competitions

-In the FA Cup, Vale won away at Stockport County 1–0, before advancing past Northern Premier League Scarborough in the Second Round.
-After a 1–1 draw in Burslem with Second Division Luton Town, they lost the replay at Kenilworth Road 4–2.
+In the FA Cup, Vale won away at Stockport County 1–0 before advancing past Northern Premier League side Scarborough in the second round after Woodward scored four minutes from time.
+After they conceded an equalising goal with six minutes to go in a 1–1 draw in Burslem with Second Division club Luton Town, they lost the replay at Kenilworth Road four days later by four goals to two and conceding twice in the final four minutes.

-In the League Cup, Vale exited at the first stage with a 2–0 defeat at Edgeley Park to Fourth Division Stockport County.
+In the League Cup, Vale exited at the first stage with a 2–0 defeat at Edgeley Park to Fourth Division side Stockport County.